Can You Get SSDI for Congenital Heart Disease in Adults?

 Can You Get SSDI for Congenital Heart Disease in Adults??

-TL;DR: Yes.
+Yes.
 Adults with congenital heart disease (CHD) can qualify for SSDI when their cardiac defect causes significant limitations despite surgical repair or medical management.
 Many adults with CHD develop heart failure, arrhythmias, or pulmonary hypertension as they age, even if their condition was corrected in childhood.
+The SSA evaluates adult CHD under cardiovascular listings 4.02 (chronic heart failure) or 4.04 (ischemic heart disease).

 Adult CHD is not on the Compassionate Allowance list, though some severe forms (like single ventricle physiology with decompensation) may be processed more quickly.